Natural parameterized quantum circuit: Gradient update

 Note that the adaptive training step requires in general knowledge of the QFIM $\mathcal{F}$.
 However, for the NPQC at $\boldsymbol{\theta}_\text{r}$, we know that its QFIM $\mathcal{F}(\boldsymbol{\theta}_\text{r})=I$, where $I$ is the identity matrix.
 By inserting $\mathcal{F}(\boldsymbol{\theta}_\text{r})=I$ into above equations, we get the adaptive learning rates

 Note that this simplification is only valid close to the reference parameter $\boldsymbol{\theta}_\text{r}$.
-After training for multiple iterations, the parameter $\boldsymbol{\theta}$ will differ from the reference parameter and the QFIM will become non-euclidean.
+After training for multiple iterations, the parameter $\boldsymbol{\theta}$ will differ from the reference parameter.
+At this point, the QFIM will become sufficiently non-euclidean such that we cannot assume above update rules anymore.
 Then, one has to either switch to a heuristic learning rate or calculate the QFIM.
+We find numerically that it is best to switch after 3 training iterations.